Counseling to Enhance Women's Lives

 Find Your Happiness by Starting Small

 Let's start small.
 What in your life would you like to make a little bit better?
+Cultivate small-scale happiness.
 You may not be able to control outcomes as much as you would like.
 But, there are simple actions you can control.
-Well-being can grow from orienting toward people you love and pursuits that give you a sense of satisfaction.
-Cultivate small-scale happiness.
 Small changes often signal growth to come.

 We all want to live in tune with our strengths.
 We envision lives of purpose, connection and fulfillment.
 We want to be loved, respected and valued.
 But, things don't always work out as planned.
-Although common, unexpected struggles can be upsetting.
-Stressful times offer opportunities for learning and growth.
-Use counseling to reflect on your responses to challenges and to consider if they are serving you.
+Although common, unexpected struggles can be upsetting, even overwhelming.
+You may find yourself responding to difficulties in ways you know are not helpful.
+Let's remember that as awful as they feel, stressful times present opportunities for learning and growth.

 Be Aware and Accept

 Action is important for growth.
 Therapy includes articulating personal goals and taking steps toward them.
-It may involve practicing and strengthening relevant skills, for example in the areas of stress management, emotion regulation, health behavior, self care, communication and/or challenging negative beliefs.
+It may involve practicing and strengthening relevant skills, for example in the areas of stress management, emotion regulation, health behavior, self care, communication and/or managing negative thoughts.

-Paradoxically, inaction can also be liberating.
+Inaction can also be liberating.
 Therapy sometimes involves encouragement to do less.
-Grappling less with an issue can enable a person to take a different attitude toward it.
-For example, engaging less with anxious thoughts gives them less fuel, so they become weaker and less bothersome.
+For example, engaging less with anxious thoughts gives them less fuel.
+That way they become weaker and less bothersome.
+Adopting a different mindset toward difficulties can enable them to play a different, less dominant role in one's life.

 Change takes its own time.
 But, lifestyle sets the frame for psychological health.
 Daily routines play a significant role in how happy people feel.
 Prioritize pursuits that enable you to act on your values and interests.
 Although habits can take time to change, especially if they've been around for a while, people can and often do change them.
 So can you.

 Once you've restored your well-being, ongoing self-care is critical to maintaining it.
-You'll need to be aware of what actions each day help you sustain and build your emotional well-being.
-With renewed psychological health often comes a different awareness - a heightened sense of gratitude, a desire to help, a stronger sense of connection with others, a call to pursue meaning.
-May these be your guides.
+Of course, life will still have its ups and downs.
+Not every day will be great.
+But, hopefully you'll feel significantly better.
+With renewed psychological health often comes a different awareness - a heightened sense of gratitude, a desire to help, a stronger sense of connection with others, greater openness, a call to pursue meaning.
+I'd love to see you in that place.

 Start Feeling Better Today

-What can you do today to strengthen your emotional health and well being?
+What can you do today to boost your emotional health and well being?
 Get outside.
 Move.
-Orient toward interesting or meaningful activities, things that inspire and uplift you.
+Drink and smoke less or not at all.
+Engage less with your phone, computer and other devices.
+Orient your energy toward interesting or meaningful pursuits, things that inspire and uplift you or give you a sense of purpose.
 Spend time with people you care about.
 Help someone.
 Practice gratitude.
-Engage less with your phone, computer and other devices.

 Ready to Move Forward?